 - Examples of Activities Requiring Specific Authorization: providing sensitive nuclear technology for an activity in any foreign country; engaging in or providing assistance or training in specified activities to a foreign contry, for example, designing, constructing, fabricating, operating or maintaining production reactors, accelerator-driven subcritical assembly systems; components especially designed, modified or adapted for use in for production reactors or accelerator-driven subcritical assembly systems; major critical components for use in such reactors or production-scale facilities; or research reactors, test reactors or subcritical assemblies capable of continuous operation above five megawatts thermal.

-- National Nuclear Security Administration website; Office of Nuclear Energy website
+- Guidance: National Nuclear Security Administration website; Office of Nuclear Energy website

 Animal and Plant Health Inspection Service, Department of Agriculture